3XP-Edu/Kobeni/README.md

 # Kobeni
-Kobeni is a microservice built in Node and GRPC that makes part of an enviroment of RSA Services.
+Kobeni is a microservice built in Node and GRPC that makes part of an enviroment of stock and ecommerce.